Business Case and Playbook for Data-Driven Sales Coaching

 - Only 46% of companies think their current sales coaching is effective.

-- Companies with effective sales coaching achieve 9% better sales results than others.
+- Companies with effective sales coaching achieve 15% better sales results than companies with ineffective sales coaching.

 Playbook for More Effective Sales Coaching